Anthropic News

 The CLI itself.
 Releases tell you what new commands, hooks, and skills surfaces just landed.

-Visit Claude Code releases →The practitioners whose takes we trust.
+Visit Claude Code releases →The practitioners whose takes I trust.
 Opinionated, current, and honest about what works.

 The single best public running log of how the LLM space is actually evolving.
 Daily reading.